legendarycode3/mastering-html-css-course-exercises/README.md

 matches and selects every single element in the HTML document. </br>

 9. Attribute Selector **"[attribute|="value"]"**: An attribute selector in CSS is a type of selector that targets HTML elements based on the presence or value of a specific attribute, like, [attribute="value"] { /* Styles applied to elements where 'attribute' equals 'value' */ } <br/>
+CSS attribute selectors allow you to target and style HTML elements based on the

 10. Pseudocode-Class Selector ****: A pseudo-class is a selector that selects elements that are in a specific state, for example, they are the first element of their type  <br/>